wavefrontHQ/docs/pages/doc/ui_sharing.md

 tags: [dashboards, charts]
 sidebar: doc_sidebar
 permalink: ui_sharing.html
-summary: Give dashboard access, share links to dashboards and charts, and create embedded charts.
+summary: Share links to dashboards and charts, give dashboard access, and create embedded charts.
 ---
 You can
 * Share a link to a dashboard or chart so someone else can see what's going on.
-* Share access to a dashboard if the user is not in a group that has access to that specific dashboard.
+* Share [access](access.html) to a dashboard if the user is not in a group that has access to that specific dashboard.
 * Embed an interactive chart outside Wavefront.

 {% include shared/badge.html content="Every Wavefront user can view dashboards and make temporary changes.
 You must have Dashboard permission to share a link to a dashboard or chart." %}